-Work Package 1 (2016-2021): Book Holdings and Reading Audiences
+Work Package 1: Book Holdings and Reading Audiences

-Work Package 2 (2016-2019): Settler Literary Institutions
+Work Package 2: Settler Literary Institutions

-The second work package involves a number of comparative case studies on white settler literary culture across the three zones, looking primarily at 1. the rise of literary institutions and associations, and their contribution to taste and knowledge-formation; 2. the role of mediators (such as editors, booksellers, private collectors, patrons, agents, and translators) in the development of these literary institutions and outputs; and 3. the nature of white settler literary production.
+The second work package involves a number of comparative case studies on white settler literary culture across the three zones, looking primarily at 1. the rise of literary institutions and associations, and their contribution to taste and knowledge-formation; 2. the role of mediators (such as editors, booksellers, private collectors, patrons, agents, and translators) in the development of these literary institutions and outputs; and 3. the nature of settler literary production.

-Work Package 3 (2019-2021): Translation and Transcription
+Work Package 3: Translation and Transcription

-This work package looks at indigenous and mixed-race writing mediated through English, either at the point of production or through translation or transcription.
+This work package looks at Indigenous and mixed-race writing mediated through English, either at the point of production or through translation or transcription.
 Central to this work package is a study of translation practices in the period, both as a set of material practices that require detailed empirical investigation, and as a way of understanding the broader epistemologies that underpin the colonial social order, particularly those relating to the practice and administration of colonial power.

-Work Package 4 (2019-2021): Literary Encounters and Mediation
+Work Package 4: Literary Encounters and Mediation

-Work package 4 focuses on literary encounters between indigenous and white settler populations.
+Work package 4 focuses on literary encounters between Indigenous and settler populations.
 It considers: 1. proximate encounters between peoples in ‘contact’ zones either through joint schooling, missionary interventions, or other mediating factors; 2. distant or virtual encounters via inter-textuality, translation, reviews, and other encounters between reading publics; and 3. symbolic or imaginative encounters such as fictional representations of encounters.